ReQur/TaskMapServer/readme.md

 # TaskMapServer
-It is a server part of TaskMap project
+is a server part of TaskMap project
 Client part of project you can find there https://github.com/soks45/TaskMapClient

 ===================

 ## To launch the project: